eleda77/eleda77.github.io/docs/vocab_list.md

 ### Z {#header-title-26}
+**zareba** - an improvised stockade constructed in parts of Africa especially of thorny bushes

 **zatch** - the stomach ("Worse.
 I shall have to rip him from his guggle to his zatch" *~The Thirteen Clocks* by James Thurber)

 **zetetic** - proceeding by inquiry